-- Global Change Assessment Model – The Global Change Assessment Model (GCAM) is a partial equilibrium model of the world with 14 regions.
-GCAM operates in 5 year time steps from 1990 to 2095 and is designed to examine long-term changes in the coupled energy, agriculture/land-use, and climate system.
-GCAM includes a 151-region agriculture land-use module and a reduced form carbon cycle and climate module in addition to its incorporation of demographics, resources, energy production and consumption.
+- Global Change Analysis Model – The Global Change Analysis Model (GCAM) is a partial equilibrium model of the world with 32 regions.
+GCAM operates in 5 year time steps from 1990 to 2100 and is designed to examine long-term changes in the coupled energy, agriculture/land-use, water and climate systems.
+GCAM includes 235 water basins, a 384-region agriculture land-use module and a reduced form carbon cycle and climate module (Hector) in addition to its incorporation of demographics, resources, energy production and consumption.
 The model has been used extensively in a number of assessment and modeling activities such as the Energy Modeling Forum (EMF), the U.S. Climate Change Technology Program, and the U.S. Climate Change Science Program and IPCC assessment reports.
-GCAM is now freely available as a community model.
-See GCAM Community.
-For more information, contact Pralit Patel (firstname.lastname@example.org) or Leon Clarke (email@example.com).
+GCAM is now freely available as a community model (see GCAM Community).
+For more information, contact Pralit Patel (firstname.lastname@example.org) or Kate Calvin (email@example.com).

 - Hector – An open source, object-oriented, simple global climate carbon-cycle model.
 It runs essentially instantaneously while still representing the most critical global scale earth system processes, and is one of a class of models heavily used for for emulating complex climate models and uncertainty analyses.
 For more information on Hector, please contact Ben Bond-Lamberty (BondLamberty@pnnl.gov).NEW online interactive global simple climate model based on Hector – https://jgcri.shinyapps.io/HectorUI/